mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 So why exactly do we need to use "the same ghc" and what does that even mean?
 Frankly I am not totally sure.
 I am not a `ghcide` developer.
-I guess sometimes you can get away with some slight deviations.
-But the general recommendation is to use the same `ghc` version.
+I guess sometimes you can get away with some slight deviations, but the general recommendation is to use the same `ghc` version.
 I can tell you three situations that will cause problems or have caused problems for me: